pilotier/d3/README.md

 python sample_script.py --root_dir /path/to/d3
 ```

-This script iterates through the training dataset and computes our metrics on the prediction against the ground truth
+This script iterates through the training dataset and computes our metrics on the prediction against the ground truth.

 ## References
 (d3 paper reference coming soon)